hendraptaksu/FinalWebApi/README.md

 # FinalWebApi
-FinalWebApi is a REST API project that is built using .NET 6 Framework generated using `dotnet new webapi` command.
+FinalWebApi is a REST API app that is built using .NET 6 Framework generated using `dotnet new webapi` command.
 This repo contains 2 .NET projects:
 - FinalWebApi.API: contains REST API code.
 - FinalWebApi.Tests: contains testing code for the FinalWebApi.API project.